OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Iteration
 ^^^^^^^^^

-Iterating over pyopenmsobjects is not equal to iterating over R vectors or lists.
+Iterating over pyopenms objects is not equal to iterating over R vectors or lists.

 Therefore we can not directly apply the usual functions such as apply() and have to use reticulate::iterate() instead: